curlycabbage/zebra-tags/README.md

 # zebra-tags

-A vue component library for printing tags with ZPL.
+A Vue.js 2 component library for printing tags with ZPL.

 ## standalone demo